-1. A discharger claiming “No Discharge” through a Notice of Non-applicability (NONA) as set forth in Water Code Section 13399.30 shall meet the following eligibility requirement:
+III.E.1.
+A discharger claiming “No Discharge” through a Notice of Non-applicability (NONA) as set forth in Water Code § 13399.30 shall meet the following eligibility requirement:

+a.
 The site’s physical location is not hydrologically connected to waters of the United States.

-2. When claiming the “No Discharge” option, the Discharger shall submit and certify via SMARTS both the NONA and a No Discharge Technical Report.
-The No Discharge Technical Report shall identify the site by address or parcel number, and demonstrate that the site meets the eligibility requirement described above in Section III.E.1.
+III.E.2.
+When claiming the “No Discharge” option, the discharger shall submit and certify via SMARTS both the NONA and a No Discharge Technical Report.
+The No Discharge Technical Report shall identify the site by address or parcel number and demonstrate that the site meets the eligibility requirement described above in Section III.E.1.a.

-3. The No Discharge Technical Report shall be signed (wet signature and license number) by a California licensed professional engineer or geologist with hydrological expertise.
+III.E.3.
+The No Discharge Technical Report shall be signed (wet signature and license number) by a California licensed professional engineer or geologist with hydrological expertise.

-4. The Regional Water Board may require the No Discharge Technical Report to be reassessed if it determines that there are errors in the No Discharge Technical Report or if the site is hydrologically connected to waters of the United States.
+III.E.4.
+The Regional Water Board may require the No Discharge Technical Report to be reassessed if it determines that there are errors in the No Discharge Technical Report or if the site is hydrologically connected to waters of the United States.

-F. Revising Permit Coverage Information
+III.F.
+Revising Permit Coverage Information